Principal Investigator: Eric Rubenstein, PhD, ScM

 Eric Rubenstein, PhD, ScM, is an Assistant Professor in the Department of Epidemiology at Boston University.
 He received is PhD from the University of North Carolina Gillings Schools of Public Health and his ScM from the Johns Hopkins Bloomberg School of Public health.
 His research focuses on improving health and well-being in the population with intellectual and developmental disabilities across the life course.
 Dr. Rubenstein’s research is motivated and continually inspired by his friends, Special Olympic athletes, and fellow advocates in the intellectual and developmental disability community.

-Ashley Scott, MPH is a project coordinator in the Department of Epidemiology at the Boston University School of Public Health where she supports research on racial and ethnic disparities in maternal/child health and determinants that affect the health of individuals with Down syndrome.
-She received her MPH from Boston University in 2020 and is a currently pursuing a Masters of Science in Medical Anthropology and Cross-Cultural Practice at Boston University.
-Prior to joining the Epidemiology department, she managed the BU Healthway Contact Tracing team to support students and faculty, and staff to curb the spread of COVID-19 in the community.
-Ashley is interested in qualitative research methods and community based participatory research.
+Ashley Scott, MPH is a project manager in the Department of Epidemiology at the Boston University School of Public Health where she supports research on racial and ethnic disparities in maternal/child health and determinants that affect the health of individuals with Down syndrome.
+She received her MPH from Boston University in 2020.
+Prior to joining the Epidemiology department, she managed the BU Healthway Contact Tracing team to support students, faculty, and staff to curb the spread of COVID-19.
+Ashley is interested in research management, qualitative research methods, and community based participatory research.
 She is fluent in Portuguese and Spanish and also volunteers with the Brazilian Women’s Group, an immigrant-led community organization in Allston.

 Summer intern / Co researcher: Gus Edouard

 Augusta ‘Gus’ Edouard is a summer intern and co researcher.
 She lives in Maryland and comes to Boston in the summers.
 She is a member of the co-research team for DS-TO-THE-MAX helping to explore questions about the health of people with Down syndrome.
 In summer 2022, she completed a photo voice project called ‘Being Health with Gus’ and helped around the office.
 Her interest in mental health led her to complete an interview project about support that students receive to handle stress.
 She interviewed Robyn Volcy-Lee, the Wellness and Communications Manager in Graduate Student Life.

 Community Co-Researcher: Alexis Sokoloff